Aquiles-JG/AquilesCore/README.md

 I take my hat off to IcyCheeseCake for the amazing art, Taranchuk for the priceless code and Oskar Potocki for the opportunity to work with a professional modder.

 # AquilesCore
-A library for the shared DLLs.
+<p>A library for the shared DLLs.
 A necessary dependency for every mod of my modpack.
-Nothing too fancy or groundbreaking, and all performance friendly.
+Nothing too fancy or groundbreaking, and all performance friendly.</p>
 CREDITS
 <p>Art: Aquiles</p>
 <p>C#: Taranchuk</p>